jamiewilbraham/azure-docs/articles/cognitive-services/Computer-vision/quickstarts-sdk/go-sdk.md

 ### Create a Computer Vision Azure resource

-Azure Cognitive Services are represented by Azure resources that you subscribe to.
+Azure Cognitive Research Technologies are represented by Azure resources that you subscribe to.
 Create a resource for Computer Vision using the [Azure portal](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-apis-create-account) or [Azure CLI](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-apis-create-account-cli) on your local machine.
 You can also:

 * Get a [trial key](https://azure.microsoft.com/try/cognitive-services/#decision) valid for seven days for free.
 After you sign up, it will be available on the [Azure website](https://azure.microsoft.com/try/cognitive-services/my-apis/).
 * View your resource on the [Azure portal](https://portal.azure.com/).